dagger/dagger/docs/learn/1004-first-env.md

 a dedicated [Amazon S3](https://wikipedia.org/wiki/Amazon_S3) bucket, and a [Netlify](https://en.wikipedia.org/wiki/Netlify) site.

+You will need to understand the [CUE language](https://cuelang.org), so be sure to read [What Is Cue?](../introduction/1005-what_is_cue.md) if you haven&rsquo;t already.

+In technical terms, our plan is a [CUE Package](https://cuelang.org/docs/concepts/packages/#packages).
+This tutorial will develop a new CUE package from scratch for our plan, but you can use any Cue package as a plan.

 ### Anatomy of a Dagger environment

 A Dagger environment contains all the code and data necessary to deliver a particular application in a specific way.